Additional Information About Travel to Iceland

 Every island nation should be known for its seafood— and Iceland is no exception.
 Wherever you go, you’ll find the freshest fish and seafood offerings as well as many delightful Icelandic offerings.
 Icelandic cuisine relies on traditional, locally sourced ingredients from the Atlantic ocean and the surrounding mountains.
 Both fresh and dried fish, including herring, cod and shark, are important culinary staples.
 Other must-tries include Icelandic lamb, which is considered to be some of the best in the world, as well as pylsa (hot dogs) and skyr cheese.

 The Icelandic Krona is the currency you will be using on your tour.
-Better rates of exchange are usually found in Iceland.
-We advise using a combination of small amounts of cash (for arrival and emergencies), as well as ATM/debit cards and credit cards, both of which are accepted in Iceland.
+Better rates of exchange are usually available overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
+We advise using ATM/debit cards and credit cards, both of which are accepted in most countries.
 We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.
 International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
 If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.